vinodMS/flask-redis-celery/README.md

 ## TO:DO
 1. Add an example of redis caching
 2. Add an example of passing arguments that are not generic python data types
+3. Add examples of other primitives (group, start, map, etc..)
-3. Add unit and integration tests
+4. Add unit and integration tests